What Do Badgers Eat?

 |

 Badgers are omnivorous mammals with a varied diet that can include plant matter, invertebrates, and small vertebrates.
-Their diet may vary based on their specific habitat and what's available to them, but here's an overview of what badgers typically eat:
+Their diet may vary based on their specific habitat and what's available to them, but here's what badgers typically eat:

-• Invertebrates: Badgers are skilled diggers and often feed on a variety of invertebrates, such as earthworms, beetles, grubs, and other insects.
+• Invertebrates: Badgers are skilled diggers and often feed on a variety of invertebrates.
 They have strong claws and a keen sense of smell, which helps them locate these hidden delicacies.

 • Bird Eggs: In addition to small vertebrates, badgers are known to raid bird nests for eggs.
 They use their sharp claws to break open the eggs and consume the contents.